ebeauce/ILSI/README.md

 ## Reference
 Please refer the following article if you use ILSI for your research:<br>
 Eric Beaucé, Michel Campillo, Robert D. van der Hilst.
 An Iterative Linear Method for Estimating the Stress Tensor from Earthquake Focal Mechanism Data: Method and Examples.
-2021
+Submitted to BSSA.
+Preprint on ESSOAr: [doi.org/10.1002/essoar.10507639.1](doi.org/10.1002/essoar.10507639.1)

 ## Installation